Executors & Probate

 Do Executors Get Paid?

 Yes.
 Because being a fiduciary is time-consuming and demanding, compensation is appropriate.
-Payment is determined by:
+The payment which you receive depends on these factors:

-1. The Will itself — which may specify the amount
+1. The Will itself contains instructions which determine the payment amount

 Executor fees are taxable income.
 Several states do not permit you to pay your own compensation without a court order – consult an attorney before writing yourself a check.